decent-chat/spec/spec.md

 ### 1.3 Data types

-The data types "string", "boolean", "object", and "array" in this document are to be understood as described in
+The data types "undefined", "null", "string", "boolean", "object", and "array" in this document are to be understood as described in [ECMA 404](https://www.ecma-international.org/publications/files/ECMA-ST/ECMA-404.pdf).
-[ECMA 404](https://www.ecma-international.org/publications/files/ECMA-ST/ECMA-404.pdf).
 Also note "int" and "float", which are to be interpreted as integer and floating-point number respectively.